garrandall/popular-music-data/tracks/bennie-and-the-jets-elton-john.md

 Say, Candy and Ronnie, have you seen them yet?
-Ooh, but they're so spaced out
+Oh, but they're so spaced out
 B-B-B-Bennie and the Jets
 Oh, but they're weird and they're wonderful
 Oh, Bennie, she's really keen